IggHub/IggHub.github.io/_posts/2017-08-02-sundae-app-review.md

 ### Communicating between React and Rails

 Although react_on_rails places React inside Rails app, they are still, technically, separate entity.
+In order to communicate to Rails while using React, an API request.
+They were discussed on my previous posts {% if jekyll.environment == 'production' %}<a href="{{site.gh_pages_url}}/2017/06/30/react-on-rails-how-to-talk-from-react-to-rails/">HERE</a>{% else %}<a href="{{site.url}}/2017/06/30/react-on-rails-how-to-talk-from-react-to-rails/">HERE</a>{% endif %} and {% if jekyll.environment == 'production' %}<a href="{{site.gh_pages_url}}/2017/07/08/better-way-to-fetch-multiple-json/">THERE</a>{% else %}<a href="{{site.url}}/2017/07/08/better-way-to-fetch-multiple-json/">THERE</a>{% endif %}

+### Using Twilio service from React frontend

+The Reminder feature uses Twilio.
+Twilio sits in the backend on Rails.
+The Reminder page itself is created on React frontend.
+How can I connect those two together?
+I addressed the problem on this post HERE.

+### Structuring and iterating multiple student models in React

+The Scorer feature iterates through an array of `students` array of objects.
+It tabulates the `points` attribute per student, per week.
+Keeping the code DRY was quite challenging.
+In the end, I managed to create a table cell component (`<td>`) and reused that on each column and each row.
+An example on how it was done was shown HERE

+### Choosing a specific student when iterating in React

+Under each student's table was `Display Chart` button.
+Recall the previous point where students are product of iteration.
+How then, did I make React to know which student was clicked?
+The issue was addressed on this post HERE

-In order to communicate to Rails while using React, an API request... (create most posts that addresses each one of these issues. like how to use fetch.
+... (create most posts that addresses each one of these issues. like how to use fetch.
 How to use recharts.
 How to use Twilio.)

 ## What's next